choizz156/TIL/독서/97 Things Every Programmer Should Know.md

 Eating sweets is bad for you.
 - A composable vocabulary allows other programmers to use the API in ways you may not have anticipated- a great convenievnce indeed for the uesrs of the API
 - you are tempted to lump a few things together into one for sdfsdfsdfsdfsdfsdf,even though it would ve really convenient for such a frequently requested opreation.

+## Do Lots of Deliberate Practice
+- Deliberate practice is not simply performing a task.
+- you do deliberate practice to improve your ability to perform a task.
+- Deliberate practice means repetition.
+- It means performing the task with tha aim of increasing your mastery of one or more aspects of the task.
+- Deliberate practice means practicing something you are not good at.
+- Challenging yourself with a task that is just beyond your current ability,trying it, analyzing your performance while and after doing it and correcting any mistakes.